Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 The original County provided raw address data is always retained unaltered and included on the parcel record.

+#### What software can I use to work with your data?

+Editing or working with most of our data requires software for working with geographic and geospatial data The OSGeo project provides [free and open source desktop software to work this kind of data called QGIS](https://qgis.org/).

+There are other free and paid software options for working with geospatial data, but all of it has a learning curve and for QGIS at least, the best options for learning are via the many community tutorial videos or texts.

+We suggest starting the the GeoPackage (geoPKG, .gpkg) formatted files to use in QGIS or any geospatial software.

+#### What about Google Earth?

+We provide KML/KMZ options for Google Earth and Google Earth Pro, but neither of those applications support editing our data, only viewing the data.
+If you need to make changes to the data you get from us, you will need a desktop application like QGIS discussed above.

 **How do you load all of these files into a database?**

 We generally work in a GNU/Linux environment using the command line.
 Our internal workflow makes use of the OSGeo Foundation libraries and tools including GDAL/OGR and PostGIS for PostgreSQL.
 The OSGeo project also provides an MS Windows 10 installer for using the tools on a Windows machine named [OSGeo4Win](https://trac.osgeo.org/osgeo4w/).